-Santa Muerte, Our Lady of Holy Death, is more than a personification of death.
+Santa Muerte, also known as Santisima Muerte or Our Lady of Holy Death, is more than a personification of death.
 Though she is not recognized by the Catholic Church, she is a powerful, ancient figure associated with protection, healing, and safe passage to the afterlife, as well as the guardian of the souls of the departed.
 Those who work at night frequently pray to her for protection against the dangers of the night, and members of the LGBT community request her help and protection, but she has influence over the whole earth and every living thing on it.

 Petitioning Santa Muerte

 Santa Muerte does not discriminate.
 She can help anyone, good or bad, in their time of need.
-Petitions are cries for help to her, and she is willing to answer.
+Petitions are cries for help to her, and she is willing to answer your prayers for money, love, and so many other desires.

 These candles can be used as part of a simple candle ritual, by lighting them and praying or meditating over them.
 They can also be used as part of a Santa Muerte altar, to help deepen a connection with this saint.